anlutro/blog/posts/dynamic-includes-in-salt.md

 considered best practice) to be defined at the top of the file.
 Realizing this opens some opportunities.

-For example, consider a state file `uwsgi/apps.sls` that sets up various UWSGI
+For example, consider a state file `uwsgi/apps.sls` that sets up various uWSGI
 applications:

 	include: